devops-surya/devops-training/June-2023/Git/Git.md

 <br/>

 ## Will git track folder ..?
-* Git tracks only the files not the folders .
+* Git tracks only the files not the empty folders .

 ![preview](../images/git8.png)